lprestini/ml-runner/README.md

 `nuke.pluginAddPath('/path/to/ml-runner/ml-runner/nuke/')`

-# Installing Grounding Dino (This is not required for the basic functionality.
+# Installing GroundingDINO (This is not required for the basic functionality.
 It's only used if you want to use semantic detection)
-To install GroundindDino, follow the instructions on their page here: https://github.com/IDEA-Research/GroundingDINO Or try follow these.
+To install GroundindDINO, follow the instructions on their page here: https://github.com/IDEA-Research/GroundingDINO Or try follow these.
 If you follow the one on their repository **MAKE SURE TO REMOVE TORCH & TORCHVISION** from their pip requirements.